yelsharawy/CodingCompetitionServer/README.md

    - Users may request to view the whole leaderboard
    - Users may request to see games recently played by their bot
    - Users may request to receive logs on specific previous games (consisting of the info sent to/from their program, and the opponent's program)
+   - Users may request to play a match against any other user, without getting scored for the result
 2. Security features (by 01/31)
    - Running user-submitted code can be a huge security risk, so, if I have time, I will try to run the user-submitted programs in a sandbox.
    - I can also double check to ensure there are no memory leaks or possible file table mishaps (accidentally leaving a pipe open before `exec`-ing, so a user-submitted program to write to it)